 You might have come across this kind of experience where your (or any other third party) website does not open within few seconds.
 This gets even more frustrating if it keeps on loading each time you visit it, and it seems like a century!
 A typical site must take not more than 3 seconds in case of basic HTML load and 5 to 7 seconds in case of those websites that contain lots of graphics.
-There could be countless reasons on why a website might be slow.
+There could be countless reasons on this most searched question – Why is your website too slow?
 Below are the possible cases that enclose the causes of a slow website; whether it could be server or network problem, or something else:

 1. Network problem – This is one of the key reasons that enclose the answer of – “Why is a website too slow?“, or won’t load at all.
 Even though one has proper bandwidth, certain issues cause the network to be always occupied.
 For instance, incompatibility between two Simple Mail Transfer Protocols (SMTPs) causes automatic emails getting distributed every 5 minutes, even if the sender and the recipients are same, and even though many recipients have denied it.
 This in turn results into heavy network traffic unnecessarily.

 It may be the case that your ISP (Internet Service Provider) is not at fault.
 Most end users are not familiar with this fact, but in general the number of ISPs is in between 5 and 20 before the site actually loads in the client browser.

 But if the network is the case then, chances are high that your data packets (fragments of the whole information) have too many hops in between before they finally reach the main client.
 Hops are nothing but the count of passing of the packets to N number of network devices through the routers, gateways, and bridges.
 It is just one portion of the path.
 There may also be the hardware problem that is causing trouble.

 Now the question arises, how would you detect the problem, if that is there?
 Do the following: